 How far does the duty of keeping a secret extend?
 This is a question of a conflict of rights, when the right of one party to have a certain matter kept secret conflicts with the difficulties the other party experiences in trying to keep it secret.
 In general, one is no longer bound to secrecy:

-(2) If the other party's consent can rightly be supposed, because then the other party waives his rights
+(2) If the other party's consent can rightly be supposed,

 We may mention here as an aside that the secret of the confessional is founded on supernatural, not on natural rights, and thus receives an absolute character.
 The priest binds himself not to divulge it for any reason whatever, even under pain of death, for the penitent's supernatural right takes precedence even over the confessor's natural right to life.

-Mental reservation is limiting the obvious sense of words to some particular meaning intended by the speaker.
-It is important to distinguish between a "strict" and a "broad" mental reservation, according as the reservation is kept strictly in the mind or is given some outward manifestation.
+to distinguish between a "strict" and a "broad" mental reservation, according as the reservation is kept strictly in the mind or is given some outward manifestation.

-A "strict" mental reservation gives no outward clue to the limited meaning intended by the speaker, or even to the fact that he is limiting the meaning.
+that he is limiting the meaning.
 You ask a person, "Did you eat?" and he answers, "No," meaning "no meat," but he ate other things.
 You ask, "Did you take my book?" and he answers "No," meaning "not yesterday," but he took it today and has it now.
 In these cases the reservation is purely mental and in no wise communicated to the listener.
 The questions by all the conventions of language mean, "Did you eat anything?"
 Are you responsible for the loss of my book?"
 A strict mental reservation is the same as a lie.

 A "broad" mental reservation gives some outward clue to the limited meaning intended by the speaker, even though it may not be noticed or taken up by the listener.
 The clue may be nothing else but the circumstances in which the words are said.
 A doctor is asked whether his patient has a certain disease and answers "I don't know," meaning, "I don't know, secrets apart and in my nonprofessional capacity."
 The very fact of his profession is sufficient clue to his meaning, and the questioner ought to know that he cannot speak in his professional capacity.